notdodo/goflat/README.md

 Flatten complex JSON structures to a one-dimensional map (JSON key/value) that can be converted to a `map[string]interface{}`.

+`goflat` supports the flattening of:

+- Structs
+- JSON strings
+- Maps (after marshalling to JSON strings)

 ## Examples

 ### Using a basic JSON structure